autom8ter/machine/README.md

 ```go
 func (m *Machine) Wait()
 ```
-Wait blocks until all goroutines exit.
-This MUST be called after all routines are added via machine.Go in order for a machine instance to work as intended.
+Wait blocks until total active goroutine count reaches zero for the instance and all of it's children.

 #### type Middleware